catalyst-cloud/catalystcloud-docs/source/tutorials/ansible-openstack-dynamic-inventory.rst

  $ sudo cp openstack.py /etc/ansible/hosts

-Testing the dynaminc inventory script
+Testing the dynamic inventory script
 ========================================

 Now we can test the script: